lele-blue/gog-galaxy-itch.io/README.md

 # gog-galaxy-itch.io

-## This project is being rebuilt on top of official APIs, please use a version that uses the WebAPI until then
+*There is also a version that supports showing all owned games, but some features of this version are not yet implemented there*
 [WebAPI version by tauqua](https://github.com/tauqua/gog-galaxy-itch.io)

 # Old README